Rv2908/FirestoreImportExport/README.md

 # FirestoreImportExport
-This repo contains the firebase firestore database import export feature implemented
+This example contains the way to import and export data of firebase firestore database.